-According to the County Health Rankings, only about 20% of a person’s overall health is determined by clinical care.
+According to the County Health Rankings, only about 20% of the modifiable contributors to a person’s overall health is determined by clinical care.
 A coordinated approach is needed to address the other 80% of factors that influence a person’s health — socioeconomic factors and health behaviors, otherwise known as the “social determinants of health.”
 Research has shown that community-based care coordination that addresses the social determinants of health improves health outcomes of at-risk populations.
-In 2019, Cambria County ranked 65th out of 67 counties in the state of PA for health outcomes; Somerset County ranked 31st for health outcomes.
+In 2019, Cambria County ranked 65th out of 67 counties in the Commonwealth of PA for health outcomes; Somerset County ranked 31st for health outcomes.

-The 1889 Jefferson Center for Population Health and the greater community is working to implement the Pathways Community HUB model (HUB), developed by the Pathways Community HUB Institute, to impact health outcomes in Cambria and Somerset Counties.
+The 1889 Jefferson Center for Population Health and the greater community is working to develop the Community Care HUB (HUB) for Cambria and Somerset counties.
+Developed by the Pathways Community HUB Institute, the HUB model aims to impact health outcomes by addressing risk factors associated with poor health outcomes.
 A HUB is an organized, outcome focused, network of Care Coordination Agencies (CCAs) who hire and train community health workers (CHWs) and connect at-risk individuals to needed services.
 The community health workers meet with participants face-to-face, preferably in their homes, then guide them through one or more of 21 Pathways designed to address their needs.
 The HUB model involves the collaboration of all community resources to reduce both medical and social barriers to care, like employment, housing and transportation, for individuals with complex health needs.

 HUB Community Health Workers: